Felix Mendelssohn: Mendelssohn and his contemporaries

 Throughout his life Mendelssohn was wary of the more radical musical developments undertaken by some of his contemporaries.
 He was generally on friendly, if sometimes somewhat cool, terms with Hector Berlioz, Franz Liszt, and Giacomo Meyerbeer, but in his letters expresses his frank disapproval of their works, for example writing of Liszt that his compositions were "inferior to his playing, and […] only calculated for virtuosos"; of Berlioz's overture Les francs-juges "[T]he orchestration is such a frightful muddle [...] that one ought to wash one's hands after handling one of his scores"; and of Meyerbeer's opera Robert le diable "I consider it ignoble", calling its villain Bertram "a poor devil".
 When his friend the composer Ferdinand Hiller suggested in conversation to Mendelssohn that he looked rather like Meyerbeer – they were actually distant cousins, both descendants of Rabbi Moses Isserles – Mendelssohn was so upset that he immediately went to get a haircut to differentiate himself.

 In particular, Mendelssohn seems to have regarded Paris and its music with the greatest of suspicion and an almost puritanical distaste.
 Attempts made during his visit there to interest him in Saint-Simonianism ended in embarrassing scenes.
-It is significant that the only musician with whom Mendelssohn remained a close personal friend, Ignaz Moscheles, was of an older generation and equally conservative in outlook.
+It is significant that the only musician with whom Mendelssohn remained a close friend, Ignaz Moscheles, was of an older generation and equally conservative in outlook.
 Moscheles preserved this conservative attitude at the Leipzig Conservatory until his own death in 1870.